 Guide Dog Class Lecture: Dog Encounters

 Every guide dog has some degree of interest in other dogs.
-Of course, your guide dog may also attract the attention of pet dogs, both loose and on leash.
+Of course, your guide dog may attract the attention of pet dogs, both loose and on leash.
 Dog encounters are a normal part of guide work.
-This lecture discusses what to expect when working around other dogs, and how to respond when other dogs become a problem for you.
+This lecture discusses what to expect when working around dogs, and how to respond when dogs in the environment become a challenge for you and your guide.

 You may be able to anticipate the appearance of a disruptive or aggressive dog in an area where you work.
-Whenever possible, you should attempt to avoid working close to this type of dog.
+Whenever possible, it is recommended to avoid working close to this type of dog.
 You may have the option of working your guide on the other side of the street, or better still, on a parallel block.
-Persistent problems with loose dogs or out of control pet dogs on leash should be reported to Animal Control.
+Persistent encounters with loose or out of control pet dogs need to be reported to Animal Control.

 Praise and Support